House of the Dragon finally has a villain worthy of Game of Thrones

 Larys tells Alicent he was the one behind the action in an ominous speech given at the end of the episode.
 When Alicent appears disturbed, Larys responds: “I feel certain you will reward me when the time is right.”

-Viewers of the show are now comparing Larys to Aidan Gillen’s Game of Thrones character Petyr Baelish, who was also known as Littlefinger Littlefinger was the slipperiest character in the show, and was constantly scheming throughout his time on the series.
+Viewers of the show are now comparing Larys to Aidan Gillen’s Game of Thrones character Petyr Baelish, who was also known as Littlefinger.
+Littlefinger was the slipperiest character in the show, and was constantly scheming throughout his time on the series.

 Access unlimited streaming of movies and TV shows with Amazon Prime Video Sign up now for a 30-day free trialSign up

-In this way, he became one of the show’s biggest threats and was responsibile for the deaths of several characters.
+In this way, he became one of the show’s biggest threats and was responsible for the deaths of several characters.

 “Now comes the Petyr Baelish of House of the Dragon,” one viewer wrote, with another adding: “Episode 6 of House of the Dragon is the most Game of Thrones episode so far.
 Larys Strong has a really badass role, just like Petyr Baelish.”